fredyGabriel/crackseg/docs/tutorials/gui/01_basic_training.md

 # Tutorial 1: Basic Training Workflow

+**TODO: This tutorial needs verification and testing with the current GUI implementation.**

 This tutorial guides you through running a basic training experiment using a pre-defined configuration.
 You can use either the interactive GUI or direct CLI commands.